Author: Paul Bradley

 Summer means the sun is out and we have warm flying weather.
 What about the possibility of harnessing those sunrays to power our models?

 In 2004 my brother, Ralph, worked on solar-powered RC model development.
 Although he was successful, there were some lessons learned.
-I want to emphasize that Ralph’s work was applied to developing a direct solar-powered model.
-That meant no onboard batteries of any kind.
+Ralph's work focused on developing a direct solar-powered model—that is, no onboard batteries of any kind.

-A hybrid-battery/solar-cell-powered model has an interesting set of challenges.
-When you eliminate the batteries, challenges become even more interesting.
-The baseline problem is the power available from solar cells.
-They are relatively inefficient at converting solar energy to electric power.
-Cells used on spacecraft have efficiencies in the 30% to 40% range.
-Cells available to the general consumer are much less efficient.
+A hybrid (battery/solar-cell) powered model has an interesting set of challenges.
+When you eliminate the batteries, the challenges become even more demanding.
+The baseline problem is the power available from solar cells: they are relatively inefficient at converting solar energy to electric power.
+Cells used on spacecraft can have efficiencies in the 30%–40% range; cells available to the general public are less efficient.

-When Ralph took on the challenge of developing a workable, direct, solar-powered RC model, he contacted one of the manufacturers of cells used on spacecraft.
-The company thought his project was interesting and offered to sell him a batch of rejected cells.
+When Ralph took on the challenge of a workable direct solar-powered RC model, he contacted a manufacturer of cells used on spacecraft.
+The company found the project interesting and offered to sell him a batch of rejected cells.
 The company no longer does that, but Ralph managed to acquire a small batch of relatively high-efficiency cells.

-One limiting factor of the cells Ralph used is their brittleness.
-They are prone to shattering.
-Until recently, flexible solar cells were too heavy and inefficient to be of use as a power source for RC model airplanes.
+One limiting factor of the cells Ralph used is their brittleness—they are prone to shattering.
+Until recently, flexible solar cells were too heavy and inefficient to be viable as an RC model power source.

-A company has come along that offers flexible solar cells that might be a viable RC model power source.
-That company, PowerFilm Solar, has a number of cells available to the general public.
-Its OEM solar module model MPT4.8-150 is 5.75 x 3.7 inches, weighs 3.9 grams, and can deliver 110 mA at 4.8 volts.
+A company called PowerFilm Solar offers flexible solar cells that might be a viable RC model power source.
+Its OEM solar module model MPT4.8-150 measures 5.75 x 3.7 inches, weighs 3.9 grams, and can deliver about 110 mA at 4.8 volts.

 Here we are at the end of the column once again.
 As always, please let me know what you are up to in our world of small-field flying.